felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. rubric:: Description

-Globally optimal Bayesian network learning using integer linear programming (GOBNILP) is a score based method using integer linear programming (ILP) for learning an optimal DAG for a Bayesian network with limit on the maximal number of parents for each node (Cussens 2012).
+Globally optimal Bayesian network learning using integer linear programming (GOBNILP) is a score based method using integer linear programming (ILP) for learning an optimal DAG for a Bayesian network with limit on the maximal number of parents for each node.
 It is a two-stage approach where candidate parent sets for each node are discovered in the first phase and the optimal sets are determined in a second phase.

 .. rubric:: Example